pascalgn/storybook-branches/README.md

 * `REPOSITORY` The URL of the remote repository

-Additionally, the followin environment variables are supported:
+Additionally, the following environment variables are supported:

 * `DIR` The subdirectory within the repository (default _._)
 * `PORT` The port to run the HTTP server on (default _9001_)